 4) Add Plants!

-Also, this is the brown paint color I used for the 2 planter boxes.
+Also, I used this brown paint color to paint the two planter boxes.

 5) Upgrade the Windows!